KDE/documentation-develop-kde-org/content/docs/plasma/theme/theme-details.md

 * **[prefix]-hint-[direction]-margin**: Use this optional hints if you want different margins than the borders size.
 The [prefix]- part is optional and identifies the prefix of the panel you want to specify the margins. [direction] can be either top, bottom, left or right and indicates the border you want to configure.
 For top and bottom margins the height of these hints are used, for left and right margins the width.
 * **[prefix]-hint-compose-over-border**: if this element is resent, the center element will be drawn with the same size as the total image, composed under the borders and shaped with the alpha mask frame, that has to be present in order to make work this hint(Optional).

-Next there can be optionally another element called **overlay** (or **[prefix]-overlay** if to be appled to a frame with a different prefix) it will be rendered over the frame as a filigrane effects, with the rules given from the following mutually exclusive hints:
+Next there can be optionally another element called **overlay** (or **[prefix]-overlay** if to be applied to a frame with a different prefix) it will be rendered over the frame as a filigrane effects, with the rules given from the following mutually exclusive hints:
 * **hint-overlay-random-pos** it will be put at a random position, this works just for applet backgrounds
 * **hint-overlay-tile** tile the overlay
 * **hint-overlay-stretch** the overlay will be stretched